Configuring Protocol Settings

 Point Update Wait Interval (Minutes)

-To change the Point Update Wait Interval (from the default of 5 minutes):
+To change the Point Update Wait Interval (from the original default of 5 minutes):

 Manual Write Timeout